shakeel-faiz/FF/seo/blog-traffic-investigate/mkvbetter.md

 ## **MKV vs. MP4: Comparison**

 1. **Compatibility**
    - **MP4**: Works on nearly all devices, including smartphones, tablets, and smart TVs.
-It’s supported by popular media players like VLC, Windows Media Player, and QuickTime.
+It’s supported by popular media players like VLC, Windows Media Player, and [QuickTime][2].
    - **MKV**: While MKV is compatible with many modern devices, some older devices and players may require additional codecs or software to play MKV files.

 2. **File Size and Compression**